harshiniyu/DS_Module17/Ex23-Depth-First-Graph.md

 ## Output:

 ![image](https://github.com/user-attachments/assets/072d7d54-ee88-4db5-b2fb-a9265e202db0)

 ## Result:
-Thus, the code for the function createNode to traverse the graph below in the depth first fashion is implemented successfully.

-## Result:
 Thus, the C code for the function createNode to traverse the graph below in the depth first fashion is implemented successfully